Stock Market Bubbles

 When the pandemic hit, a lot of investors thought GameStop was going to lose lots of its business and ultimately not make as much profit in the future.

-The future profits and losses of a company determines its value.
+The future profits and losses of a company determine its value.
 If a company is expected to make it a profit of £100 million this year.
-Then it will be worth more than if it is going to make £20million.
+Then it will be worth more than if it is going to make £20 million.
 This links back to the share price as if we think it will make lots of profits the share price will go higher.